louisto/aws-cloudtrail-automation-utilities/readme.md

 ###### Step 2: Create accounts.yaml
 Use **create_accounts_list.py** to create a list of accounts.
 This script will read from your Organization Management account and output the list of
-Organization Member Accounts to a accounts.yaml
+Organization Member Accounts to accounts.yaml

 * Options:
     * All Accounts